Phenomenal Women of Children’s Mercy

 Phenomenal support: Early administrators and record-keepers of Children’s Mercy

 Imagine starting a brand-new hospital today.
 It would be an enormous undertaking.
 Now, imagine what it must have taken to start a hospital in 1897!
 While our founding sisters started by nursing one child back to health, it’s safe to say that as the hospital grew, they needed lots of support.
-Here are the stories of two women who offered years of administrative and governance support that helped shape the the first 60 years of Children’s Mercy Kansas City.
+Here are the stories of two women who offered years of administrative and governance support that helped shape the the first 60 years of Children’s Mercy.

 Phenomenal Woman of Mercy